 There are no dietary restrictions following a dog bite and you can eat whatever you like to have.

-All things considered, there are no dietary restrictions.
+Overall, there are no dietary restrictions.

 There are no special diets for people who have been bitten by dogs, and no foods to avoid or choose.